myllynen/rhel-ansible-roles/roles/accounts_policy/README.md

 #    value: 4

-# Either use a system provided profile (e.g., "minimal")
+# Either use a system provided profile (e.g., "sssd")
 # or copy and use a custom one.
 A custom profile must be
 # named as "custom/name".
 E.g., use "/srv/custom/strict"
 # to copy the profile custom/strict from local path /srv